* MOTLEY FOOL RESULTS UPDATED AS OF JUNE 19, 2020 *

 Having started in 1993, they have established a foundation in the investment sector.
 Since 2002, they have beat the market by 233%, helping to grow subscribers’ portfolios throughout that time.
 They even provide a 30-day money back guarantee, so you can give it a try without any risk.
 With over 600,000 subscribers, people rely on Motley Fool to give them sound investment advice and great stock picks.

 Here are some examples of stock recommendations they made and their respective returns, so you can get an idea of how solid and authentic these recommendations are:

 Okta (OKTA) was re-recommended on April 20th of 2018, when it was listed at $42.00 per share.
 At that point, the stock had already grown 40% from their original recommendation in January, showing positive earnings.
-As of August 30th, 2019, Okta closed at $126.50 per share, giving investors a 333% return on their investment.
+As of June 19, 2020, OKTA closed at $198.19 per share, giving investors a 371% return in just 2 years.

 3. Paycom Software Inc

 Paycom Software Inc (PAYC) was suggested in January of 2018, when shares were around $90.00.
 By June 19, 2020 PAYC was at $318.16 for another great return of 253%.